 On February 2, 2011, we issued an 8% senior note for an aggregate principal amount of \$10 million to Merck Sharp & Dohme Research GmbH, or MSD.
-Such note remains outstanding and will mature in February 2016.
+On January 26, 2016, we entered into a note amendment and exchange agreement with MSD to extend the maturity date of this note to May 2, 2016.
+In addition, if this offering occurs on or prior to May 2, 2016, subject to certain limitations, the outstanding unpaid principal and interest of this note as of the effectiveness date of this registration statement, or the Exchanged Balance, will be automatically exchanged, effective immediately prior to the closing of this offering, into up to a number of our ordinary shares equal to the quotient of (1) the Exchanged Balance divided by (2) the per ordinary share public offering price in this offering.
 On February 2, 2011 and November 16, 2011, we issued a subordinated convertible promissory note to MSD for an aggregate principal amount of \$10 million, which converted into 18,518,519 Series A preferred shares on October 7, 2014.
 On February 1, 2013, we issued a \$3 million subordinated convertible promissory note to MSD, which was repaid in full on October 31, 2013.